HosnaJabbari/Knotty/simfold/README.md

 # SimFold

 #### Description:
-Simfold library used by CCJ.
-Install before using CCJ.
+Simfold library used by Knotty.
+Install before using Knotty.

 Description from Mirela Andronescu's original readme:
 SimFold predicts the minimum free energy (MFE) secondary structure of a